Merzasphor/MWSE/docs/source/lua/type/tes3mobileProjectile/initialSpeed.rst

-expire
+initialSpeed
 ====================================================================================================

 `number`_.
-A flag that causes the projectile to expire when set to 1.
+The initial speed that the projectile was launched at.

 .. _`number`: ../../../lua/type/number.html